-In kraft recovery boiler operation, molten smelt (that consists mainly of $Na_2CO_3$ and $Na_2S$ , and small amounts of $Na_2SO_4$ , NaCl and potassium salts) flows out of the boiler at 800 to $850^{\circ}C$ down a number of spouts, at a flow rate on the order of 1 L/s per spout, before falling into the dissolving tank below (Figure 1).
-In the tank the hot smelt mixes with weak wash to produce green liquor that is subsequently causticized with lime to produce white liquor for reuse in the pulping process.
-The interaction between the molten smelt and water in the confined space of the dissolving tank is violent, as evidenced by the noise and vibration of the tank, that can often be heard and felt far from the tank itself.
-In order to control the intensity of the smelt-water interaction, mills use steam "shatter jets" to break up the smelt stream into a spray of droplets just below the end of the spout.
+n kraft recovery boiler operations, molten smelt (mainly consisting of sodium carbonate and sodium sulfide, and small amounts of sodium sulfate, sodium chloride, and potassium salts) flows out of the boiler at 800°C-850°C down a number of spouts, at a flow rate on the order of 1 L/s per spout, before falling into the dissolving tank below (Fig. 1).
+In the tank, the hot smelt mixes with weak wash to produce green liquor that is subsequently causticized with lime to produce white liquor for reuse in the pulping process.
+The interaction between the molten smelt and water in the confined space of the dissolving tank is violent; the noise and vibration of the tank often can be heard and felt far from the tank itself.
+To control the intensity of the smelt-water interaction, mills use steam "shatter jets" to break up the smelt stream into a spray of droplets just below the ends of the spouts.